Introduction to Gold Prospecting in Arizona

 2. Rich Hill and Weaver Creek, Wickenburg

 Ever heard of the “Legend of Antelope Hill”?
-This is it!
-In 1863, prospectors discovered gold nuggets literally laying on the ground here, giving the area its nickname “Potato Patch” because the nuggets were as big as potatoes!
-While you probably won’t find spud-sized gold nowadays, Rich Hill and nearby Weaver Creek still produce decent placer gold.
+This is it.
+In 1863, prospectors discovered gold nuggets literally lying on the ground here, giving the area its nickname “Potato Patch” because the nuggets were as big as potatoes.
+While you probably won’t find spud-sized gold nowadays, Rich Hill and nearby Weaver Creek still produce decent placer gold and occasional chunky nuggets for those willing to work for them.

 - Accessibility: Moderate, requires high-clearance vehicle for some areas